gap-system/ReleaseTools/README.md

 1. Setup [GitHubPagesForGAP][] for your package, as described in its README.

 2. Adjust your `PackageInfo.g` file to use GitHub.
 This may require adjusting `PackageWWWHome`, `README_URL`, `PackageInfoURL`, `ArchiveURL`.
 An easy way to do that is to use the following in your `PackageInfo.g`.
-   It assumes that your package name is equal to the repository name;
+It assumes that your package name is equal to the repository name; note that case matters.
-   note that case matters.
-Also, you may have to replace "gap-packages" by your username (the generated URLs must match the URL of your package's repository).
+   Also, if your package repository is not hosted in the `gap-packages` GitHub organization, you need to replace the string `gap-packages` in `SourceRepository.URL` and `PackageWWWHome` by your GitHub username.

     ```
     SourceRepository := rec(